 Regular Session of 2021

 State of Hawaii

-Your Committee on Consumer Protection & Commerce, to which was referred H.B.
-No. 285, H.D.
-1, entitled:
+Your Committee on Transportation, to which was referred S.B.
+No. 756 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 285, H.D.
-1, and recommends that it be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 756, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 756, S.D.
+1, and be referred to your Committee on Judiciary.